 In case anyone doubted, Romania does have talent!
-And it's not all about great developers or musicians; it is also about high-school students from various regions of the country winning 22 medals at physics, mathematics, biology, chemistry and informatics... and July it's not over yet!
+And it’s not all about great developers or musicians; it is also about high-school students from various regions of the country winning 22 science medals (physics, mathematics, biology, chemistry and informatics) and July it’s not over yet!

-Romania rank 1st in Europe at Physics Olympiad
+Romania rank 1st in Europe at Physics Olympics

 In the past two weeks Romanian national physics team won a total of five medals at Physics International Olympics: